How To Make Easy Nigerian Okra And Ogbono Soup

 This is a typical swallow: Here is Okra and Ogbono soup with oat fufu “swallow.”

-In Nigeria, is not unusual to see different kinds of meat inside a pot of soup; for instance, a bowl of okra soup may consist of beef, beef tripe, oxtail, cow feet, goat meat, fresh fish, dry fish, smoked fish, and so on.
+Note: In Nigeria, it is not unusual to see different kinds of meat inside a pot of soup.
+For instance, a bowl of okra soup may consist of beef, beef tripe, oxtail, cow feet, goat meat, fresh fish, dry fish, smoked fish, smoked turkey, and so on.
 The list is endless; I guess we cook extraordinarily and we derive joy in doing so.
-So for this very soup, I will be adding and using different parts of meat.
-Skip the meat if you are vegetarian, and I encourage you to swap the meat to your preference if you do not like a particular part of the meat that I will be using today.
+So, for this very soup, I will add and use different parts of meat and dry fish.
+Skip the meat and fish if you are vegetarian, and I encourage you to swap the meat to your preference if you do not like a particular part of the meat that I will be using today.

 This recipe shows you how to prepare soup with frozen vegetables.